Hacker0x01/docs.hackerone.com/docs/programs/public-vs-private.md

 ---
-title: "Public vs Private"
+title: "Private vs Public"
-path: "/programs/public-vs-private"
+path: "/programs/private-vs-public"
 ---

 Programs on HackerOne can elect to either be a public or a private program.